Bug #10645

 This driver is a real mess, one of the oldest in the chirp tree, rarely ever used or maintained, an from a time period before a lot of conventions in chirp drivers were established.
 Basically, it's a big mess.
 I've got some hacks made to the driver that makes it load all the memories consistently for me, but it would be good to get confirmation from you that it does for you as well before I keep charging down this road.

-Updated by Joe Martine 11 months ago
+Updated by Joe Martine over 1 year ago

 Dan Smith wrote in #note-6: